 Level 2 in plain language

 Level 1 charging plugs into a normal outlet you might already have in the garage.
 It is simple and slow.
 Level 2 uses a dedicated circuit sized for the charger you choose and the guidance from your vehicle manual.
 Most families in Woodstock, Kennesaw, and Marietta who charge nightly land on Level 2 because it fits real commutes without babysitting the plug.
 Our electric vehicle charger page explains how we approach installs and how we coordinate paperwork when a local office wants to see plans or inspections.
+If you are still deciding between levels, our longer planning guide for home EV charging walks through the same questions without pressure to book tomorrow.

 Distance from the panel still matters more than people expect

 Cable has to travel from the breaker panel to the charger location along a safe route.
 A short straight shot through an unfinished garage bay is a different job than a finished wall in Hiram, a long exterior run in Powder Springs, or a charger post at the far end of a driveway in Dallas.
 Longer paths can mean more labor, more protection for wire, and more decisions about how the work will look when we leave.
 Photos and a rough sketch before the visit save a lot of back and forth.
+Mention whether the path crosses living space, attic, crawl, or exterior wall so we can talk about access and finish expectations in the same thread as safety.

 Panel capacity is the quiet part of the conversation

 Your service size and how full the panel already is often matter more than the charger brand.
 Kitchen remodels, finished basements, shop tools, and second kitchens all add load that was not there when the house was built.
 If the panel is tight, the right fix might be a targeted improvement or a broader renovation electrical plan.
 Guessing from a photo is never enough, but knowing early protects your calendar if the charging project needs to ride alongside other upgrades.
+If breakers already trip when the house is busy, say so—that belongs in the same conversation as the car plug, and our troubleshooting team treats those stories as connected facts, not separate dramas.

 Permits and inspections are local habits, not a moral test